-Feeding sugar can be divided into three types: Autumn feeding
+Feeding sugar can be divided into three types

+Autumn feeding

 - As a rule bees only need feeding because a crop of honey has been removed by the beekeeper.
 When taking a crop ensure that the bees have sufficient stores left in the hive to prevent starvation. - September is generally the time of year chosen to feed sugar syrup as a supplement or substitute to ensure that honey bees have sufficient stores to carry them through the winter.
-Feeding is done after the honey crop has been removed, while the colony is still strong and while it is warm enough for bees to move up into the feeder to take syrup down, invert it and store it properly in the comb. - Earlier feeding tends to be converted into brood so unless there is a risk of starvation wait until September. - The amount of stores required by a colony to carry it through the winter varies with the strain of bee.
-The old British black, Apis mellifera mellifera, only required about 10 kg of honey to safely feed it through the winter, but today an average honey bee colony requires about 18-22 kg or 40-50 lb to do so.
+Feeding is done after the honey crop has been removed and whilst the colony is still strong, warm enough for bees to move up into the feeder, able to take syrup down, invert and store it properly in the comb. - Earlier feeding tends to be converted into brood so unless there is a risk of starvation wait until September. - The amount of stores required by a colony to carry it through the winter varies with the strain of bee.
+The old British black, Apis mellifera mellifera, only required about 10 kg. of honey to safely feed it through the winter, but today an average honeybee colony requires about 18-22 kg. or 40-50lb. to do so.
 Larger hives headed by prolific queens may require more.
-A British Standard brood frame when full of honey contains about 2.2 kg or 5 lb so assess the existing colony stores and feed the required balance using sugar syrup. - Feeding at the time of some varroacide applications, usually those containing essential oils, is discouraged as this may increase robbing risks.
+A British Standard brood frame when full of honey contains about 2.2 kg. or 5lb. so assess the existing colony stores and feed the required balance using sugar syrup. - Feeding at the time of some varroacide applications, usually those containing essential oils, is discouraged as this may increase robbing risks.
 Check the varroacide directions.